poly-gui/poly-docs/Writerside/topics/NanoPack-Data-Types.md

 ## Arrays

 NanoPack supports arrays of any NanoPack types.
-The array can store up to 4,294,967,296 elements.

 Simply add a pair of square brackets `[]` to the end of a type to make it an array of that type.
 For example, a string array is declared as `string[]`.

 NanoPack also supports nested arrays. `string[][]`, for example, declares an array of string arrays.